isomerpages/govtech-gobusiness-main/_business-grants-faqs/2b-complete-an-application.md

   - title: My colleague who has been handling my company's grant application has left the company.
 Can someone else submit the application?
     content: |
-      Any CorpPass administrator or user, who has been assigned a Business Grants Portal preparer or acceptor role, can edit and submit the grant application.
+      Any Corppass administrator or user, who has been assigned a Business Grants Portal preparer or acceptor role, can edit and submit the grant application.
 Remember to update the contact details of the main contact person before you submit the application.
 ---

 #### Complete an Application